tinode/chat/docs/call-establishment.md

 # Video Call Establishment Flow

-Tinode currently supports P2P video calls.
+Tinode supports peer to peer video calls over [WebRTC](https://webrtc.org/).
+The diagram below illustrates a call establishment flow between two users `Alice` and `Bob`.
+The flow is conceptually similar to [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol), but uses native Tinode messages for transport.
-Below is a diagram describing call establishment flow between two users `Alice` and `Bob`.

 Notes:
-- All communication is proxies by the Tinode server.
+- All communication is proxied by the Tinode server.
 - Client-to-server events are dispatched in `{note}` messages with the call's `topic` and `seq` fields set.
 - Server-to-client data are routed in `{info}` messages on `me` topic with the call's `src` (call topic) and `seq` fields set (and/or in data push notifications).